Other Information

 6. After delivery

-Hopefully when you unpack your plants they are as sprightly and vigorous and healthy as when they left us (assuming it’s not the dead of winter of after we’ve cut them back in autumn!).
-However, even with the very best efforts with packing and delivery plants need fresh air and light as a rule, and so even the toughest can find delivery in a cardboard box an ordeal.
+Hopefully when you unpack your plants they are as sprightly and vigorous and healthy as when they left us!
+However remember that plants need fresh air and light as a rule, and so even the toughest can find delivery in a cardboard box an ordeal.
 If your plants don’t look as healthy as you’d like when you receive them you may wish to keep in mind the following points:

-• If in any doubt at all, please get in touch with us.
+- If in any doubt at all about what to do, please get in touch with us.
 We know that some plant sellers will tell you to sit and watch a plant you know is clearly dead to see if you can see signs of recovery before sending out replacements or issuing a refund.
 We’ve been there and we know it’s not a great place to be!
-We do have to recognise that plants have amazing powers of recovery and often do happily and quickly perk up, so it’s always worth having a go for a few days to see.
+However we do have to recognise that plants have amazing powers of recovery and often do happily and quickly perk up, so it’s always worth having a go for a few days to see.
 That said, if you do have concerns please don’t hesitate to contact us.
 We may advise you to wait a little, but we won’t ask you to do so unreasonably and we will always offer advice about how best to ensure they recover.